cswenberg/Email-Analyzer/README.md

   run 'npm install' to download all necessary npm modules (will not work otherwise)

 RUN:
-  run by command 'node index.js', then visit localhost:8888 on your browser to view interface
+  run by command 'npm start' which will open localhost:8888 on browser and run server on port 8888.